 I typically recommend my books for mature 7th/8th grade readers and above (ages 13-14+).

 The theme of hope rising from dark places in history is a constant in my novels, weaving stories where art and history and faith intersect.
-While all of my books are of a firmly-rooted Christian world view—and will not have gratuitous violence, inappropriate language, or graphic romance scenes—they do paint historically accurate portraits of themes for mature audiences, such as: war, grief/loss, racism, abuse, chronic illness, and the horrors of the Holocaust.
+While all of my books are of a firmly-rooted Christian world view—and will not have gratuitous violence, coarse language, or graphic romance scenes—they do paint historically accurate portraits of themes for mature audiences, such as: war/violence, death, grief/loss, racism, divorce, substance abuse, chronic illness, and the horrors of the Holocaust.

 A catalyst for some of the most amazing moments you've ever had in the Bible...
 Visit the VERSE MAPPING Page to learn more!